FinTS: Features

-HBCI has been superseded by its successor FinTS, and as of 2011, 2000 financial institutions in Germany are supporting FinTS.
+HBCI has been superseded by its successor FinTS, and as of 2011, 2000 financial institutions in Germany support FinTS.

 Versions

 HBCI 2.2 PIN/TAN

 HBCI 2.2 PIN/TAN (or HBCI+) is an extension to HBCI that added a security method based on PINs and TANs, which had already been in use with BTX and web banking.

 FinTS 3.0

 For version 3.0, which formally introduced the PIN/TAN method, the specification was renamed to FinTS, whereas the original DSA- and RSA-based security method retained the name HBCI.

 FinTS 4.0

 In version 4.0, the basic message syntax was switched over to XML.
 Further, the number of roundtrips necessary was reduced, allowing asynchronous communication (e.g. via SMTP) for simple transaction dialogues.